Timing is everything.

 Both deaths were tragic.
 Yes, even Kurt, despite suicide being widely regarded as a dick move.
 Unless you’ve dealt with crippling depression, or drug addiction, or chronic health problems like Kurt did, you’re in a glass house throwing rocks.
 But as years pass on, I find Layne’s passing to be the more tragic.
 It’s also hard to remember now just how big Alice in Chains was.
 Multiple platinum albums.
 Sell-out tours.
 A legendary Unplugged performance.
 Legions of devoted fans.
 And the songs, man the songs still have the power to send chills up one’s spine; The Rooster, Angry Chair, Man in the Box, Them Bones – fantastic.
-I saw Nirvana once, in 1993, in Toronto.
+I saw Nirvana once, in 1993.
 But I saw Alice in Chains twice, once in 92 and again in 93 when they co-headlined that year’s Lollapalooza festival and for my money, their work cuts deeper than Nirvana, who had the luxury of releasing three great albums before imploding in such a dramatic fashion.
 They never got old or stale.
 Neither did Alice, but as each April passes with piles of stories about Kurt, I wonder why Layne isn’t afforded the same.

 Why is Kurt commemorated with galleries and books and toys, but not Layne?